-- Gateway An application that routes IP traffic to other Gateways. - Gateway Mesh A collection of Gateways that route traffic between themselves. - Core Gateway A Gateway running in the same Realm with a NA Core. - Satellite Gateway A Gateway running in a Realm that does not have a NA Core. - IP Space One or more Realms that have no overlapping IP addresses.
+- Gateway An application that routes IP traffic to other Gateways. - Gateway Mesh A collection of Gateways that route traffic between themselves. - Core Gateway A Gateway running in the same Realm with a NA Core. - Satellite Gateway A Gateway running in a Realm that does not have a NA Core.

+• IP Space - One or more Realms that have no overlapping IP addresses.

 Using the HP Gateway with NA provides support for overlapping IP addresses (i.e., multiple devices that have the same IP address).
 In addition, by installing a NA remote agent on the same LAN with the devices being managed, Syslog and TFTP can be used to manage the devices locally.
-Refer to "Deploy Remote Agent Page Fields" on page 382 for information.
+Refer to "Deploy Remote Agent Page Fields" on page 468 for information.

 Note: If there are many NA users in the same LAN, a NA Core (NA Multimaster Distributed System) might be preferable to a NA remote agent on that LAN.
-For more information, see the NA Multimaster Distributed System on Oracle Guide.
+Refer to the NA 9.0 Multimaster Distributed System on Oracle User's Guide for information.